 Eating and drinking

-The old Copper Kettle, as pretty as a picture and a very popular old fashioned Teashop.
-Also very popular is the Bridge Cafe and the Fish & Chip shop that has a restaurant attached, the friendly Italian restaurant has been recognised by Trip Advisor as the best in the city.
-There are 4 public houses, 3 that serve food, a Chinese takeaway, 2 other takeaways that serve a variety of foods such as pizza, fried chicken, curry and burgers.
+There is no shortage of places to eat in the town.
+Fish & Chip shop that has a restaurant attached, the friendly Italian restaurant has been recognised by Trip Advisor as the best in the city.
+A wondrous desert bar serving crepes, waffles, milk shakes etc with any topping of your choice, 4 public houses, 3 that serve food, numerous takeaways, Chinese, Italian, Kebab, fried chicken, curry and burgers.
 Refreshments are also available in the Abbey at certain times during the week.

 The George and Angel sits at the heart of the town.

-Crowland has an excellent doctors surgery, a dentist and vet.
+Crowland has an excellent doctors health centre and nearby there is a vets.

 There is a well stocked Library in the town where a wide range of local history books can be found.